Dr. Sitabhra Sinha

 Hi !
 Welcome to my page.

-I am a faculty member of the Theoretical Physics group, Institute of
+I am a Professor in the Physics group of the Institute of

-Mathematical Sciences (IMSc) at Chennai (formerly known as Madras).
+Mathematical Sciences (IMSc) at Chennai (formerly known as Madras), and

-dynamics of recurrent neural network models from the Machine Intelligence
+dynamics of recurrent neural network models done at the Machine Intelligence

 research on nonlinear dynamics of spatially extended systems with

-focus on biological systems at the Indian Institute of Science at
+focus on biological systems at the Department of Physics,

 Bangalore (1998-2000 and 2001-2002) and Weill Medical College of Cornell

-My areas of research fall broadly under nonlinear dynamics, complex
+My areas of research fall broadly under complex

-- Physics of cardiac arrhythmias - spatio-temporal dynamics of
+- Physics of cardiac arrhythmias - explaining the origin of and devising

-spiral waves and spiral turbulence in excitable media - pattern formation
+spiral waves and spiral turbulence in excitable media - dynamical

 - non-equilibrium statistical mechanics of community assembly models

-- Physics of social and economic phenomena - emergent scaling behavior
+- Physics of social and economic phenomena - genesis of scaling behavior

-(e.g., Pareto law of wealth and income distribution)
+(e.g., Pareto law of wealth and income distribution, "inverse cubic law"

 collective (or social) choice relevant to financial markets,